-ICT Strategy 2018- 2022
+HUMAN RESOURCES STRATEGY 2018-2022

-1.1 To agree the council's ICT Strategy 2018-2022.
+1.1 To agree the Council's Human Resources Strategy.

-- 2.1 The aim of the ICT Strategy 2018-2022 is to set out the Council's approach and plans for the future delivery of ICT services demonstrating how this will support the Organisational Strategy.
-It will provide the framework for discussions and decisions on future ICT operational and transformational priorities over the coming years. - 2.2 The ICT Strategy 2018-2022 is set out at Appendix 1 for approval by Cabinet. - 2.3 The ICT Strategy 2018-2022 will be delivered with due consideration of, and alignment to, the HR, Customer and Accommodation strategies.
+- 2.1 The aim of the Human Resources Strategy is to set out the Council's approach and plans for the future delivery of HR services, demonstrating how this will support the Organisational Strategy. - 2.2 The Human Resources Strategy is set out at Appendix 1. - 2.3 The Human Resources Strategy will be part of a suite of strategies including Accommodation, Customer, and ICT which, between them, will support the Organisational Strategy. - 2.4 The Human Resources Strategy and the ICT Strategy are being considered alongside the Organisational Strategy.